barcelonadigital/easit4all/README.md

 License
 -------

-This project has been developed by Barcelona Digital Health department.
+This project has been developed by Barcelona Digital eHealth department.
 Easit4all is shared under New BSD license.
 This project folder includes a license file.
 You can share and distribute this project and built software using New BSD license.
 Please, send any feedback to easit4all@gmail.com